vivaansinghvi07/misiurewicz-points/README.md

 If the notation is being used, you will be presented with a csv file named `points-labeled.csv` in the form of `k, n, a, b` where `k` is the preperiod, `n` is the period, and `a` & `b` are the components of the complex number `c` (`a + bi`).
 If this notation is used, then points will often appear many times.

 If the notation is not being used (set to `False`), the program will generate a csv file named `points-no-label.csv` in the form of `a, b`, only showing the components of the complex number.
 If this is used, points will more than likely not appear several times.

+## Other Programs

+### complex.py
+This simply stores the Complex class for complex number math.

+### test-border.py
+This program is meant to iterate through points in `points-no-label.csv` and determine if they lie on the border of the Mandelbrot Set.
+The program will output a csv named `border-points.csv`, with the same format as `points-no-label.csv`, with points on the border.